How to Plan a Road Trip?

 Where Are You Plan to Sleep?
 In Hotels, in a Tent, or in an RV?

 This is another question that determines your preparations and the budget for your road trip.
 We made several road trips through the US.
-We stayed in hotels and motels, on campsites in the RV, but also in a tent.
-During one road trip, we also slept in the car, to reduce our road trip costs.
+We stayed in hotels and motels, on campsites in the RV, and also in a tent.
+During one road trip, we also slept in the car to reduce our road trip costs.
 Therefore, below are some of our important tips.

 Book hotels in advance

 If you plan a week up to a three-week road trip, plan your accommodations.
 Book all nights in advance.
-Usually, prices are higher if you book late, especially in a peak season.
-So, booking in advance you will save money and time looking for accommodation if it turns out that everything in the area is busy.
+Usually, prices are higher if you book late, especially in peak season.
+So, by booking in advance, you will save money and time looking for accommodation if it turns out that everything in the area is busy.
 What’s more, you will minimize stress.
-Finally, will optimize the travel route.
+Finally, you will optimize the travel route.
 We use booking.com as for us it’s the best tool for accommodation.